 Based on enrolment data for SY 20116-2017 (Table 5), the clusters of master's programs with the greatest number of enrolees are education sciences, arts and languages, and science, technology, and mathematics.
 The cluster with the least number of enrolees in the master's level is knowledge management.
 On the other hand, the clusters of doctorate programs with the most enrolees are education sciences, other programs, and science, technology, and mathematics.
-The cluster with the least number of enrolees in the doctorate programs with the least number of enrolees in the doctorate level is physical education.
+The cluster with the least number of enrolees in the doctorate level is physical education.